 Since the "defund the police" movement has taken hold in some large American cities, violent crime has increased more than 300% in many of those cities.
 The City-County Observer strongly opposes the "defund the police" movement.
+The City-County Observer is a member of ACP, Association of Community Publishers.

-A tribute to Steve Melcher, a true public servant
+Steve Melcher was a true public servant